 Ability and willingness to travel between worksites.

-From 8 November 2021 all NSW Department of Education employees undertaking relevant work, including any work conducted on a NSW school site, will be required to be fully vaccinated against COVID-19.
-The successful candidate for this position will be required to confirm full vaccination status prior to the NSW Department of Education finalising the appointment of the candidate and entry on duty.
-Further information on the department’s COVID-19 response is available at https://education.nsw.gov.au/covid-19.
+All Department of Education employees working in an SSP are required to be vaccinated as outlined at Vaccination requirements for school sites (nsw.gov.au).
+The successful candidate for this position will be required to confirm vaccination status prior to the department finalising their appointment and entry on duty.
+Find the department’s latest advice on COVID-19 (coronavirus) at https://education.nsw.gov.au/covid-19.

 Successful applicants will be provided with a Departmental induction program, ongoing professional learning and professional supervision.

 Please use the Current Vacancy Locations Nomination Form to nominate which location you are interested in applying for.
 Please ensure the Vacancy Location Nomination Form is submitted with your application.

 The Department of Education is the largest provider of public education in Australia with responsibility for delivering high-quality public education to two-thirds of the NSW student population.
 We welcome applications from all ages and genders, Aboriginal and Torres Strait Islander peoples, the LGBTQIA+ community, veterans, refugees and people with disability.
 If we can make some adjustments to our recruitment/interview process to better enable you to shine, please contact the Diversity and Inclusion Team ([email protected]) or visit NSW Department of Education Diversity and Inclusion